psychogun/psychogun.github.io/docs/linux/ZNC-bouncer.md

 ---
 # How to install ZNB bouncer on Ubuntu
 {: .no_toc }
 ZNC is a bouncer for IRC.
+This is how I installed it on an Proxmox VM using Docker CE, Portainer (optional) and Watchtower (optional).
+I also used the ability through Nginx Reverse Proxy Manager to secure my cononection with an official certificate.

 <details open markdown="block">
   <summary>